ariga/atlas/doc/md/knowledge/postgres/partial-indexes.md

 ### Managing Partial Indexes is easy with Atlas

-Managing partial indexes and database schemas in PostgreSQL is confusing and error-prone.
-Atlas is an open-source project which allows us to manage our database using a simple and easy to understand declarative syntax (similar to Terraform).
+Managing partial indexes and database schemas in PostgreSQL can be confusing and error-prone.
+Atlas is an open-source project which allows us to manage our database using a simple and easy-to-understand declarative syntax (similar to Terraform).
 We will now learn how to manage partial indexes using Atlas.

 :::info
 If you are just getting started, install the latest version of Atlas using the guide to [setting up Atlas](https://atlasgo.io/cli/getting-started/setting-up).